History of Nick Sirianni in Timeline

 In 2013, Nick Sirianni was not retained by the Kansas City Chiefs under new head coach Andy Reid.

-In 2014, Nick Sirianni became the quarterbacks coach for the San Diego Chargers, working with Philip Rivers.
+In 2014, Nick Sirianni became the quarterbacks coach for the San Diego Chargers.

 In 2016, Nick Sirianni became the wide receivers coach for the San Diego Chargers.

-In 2018, Nick Sirianni was hired as the offensive coordinator for the Indianapolis Colts by Frank Reich.
+In 2018, Nick Sirianni became the offensive coordinator for the Indianapolis Colts.

 January 24, 2021: Hired as Head Coach of the Philadelphia Eagles

-On January 24, 2021, Nick Sirianni was hired as the head coach of the Philadelphia Eagles after the firing of Doug Pederson.
+On January 24, 2021, Nick Sirianni was hired as the head coach of the Philadelphia Eagles after Doug Pederson was fired.

-On September 12, 2021, Nick Sirianni made his regular-season head coaching debut against the Atlanta Falcons, leading the Eagles to a 32-6 victory.
+On September 12, 2021, Nick Sirianni made his regular-season head coaching debut, leading the Philadelphia Eagles to a 32-6 victory against the Atlanta Falcons.